Last Updated on September 20, 2023 by thecapetownblog

 How much is the entry fee to see Penguins at Boulders Beach?

 Entry to National Parks is always cheaper for locals in South Africa!
-If you are lucky enough to have a South African ID, then it costs R44 for adults and R22 for kids.
+If you are lucky enough to have a South African ID, then it costs R45 for adults and R25 for kids.

 How do you view the penguins at Boulders Beach?

-After you’ve paid your entry fee, you’ll head through the gate and walk along the boardwalk, spotting penguins as you go.
-The boardwalk will lead you right down to the penguin beach, which is where you’ll see the highest volume of these cuties, and there are some viewing decks around.
+After you’ve paid your entry fee, you’ll head through the gate and walk along the boardwalk.
+It boardwalk will lead you right down to the penguin beach, which is where you’ll see the highest volume of these cuties.

-But again, don’t be an idiot and go poking at the penguins – though they may be little, they are fierce!
+Just don’t be an idiot and go poking at the penguins.
+Though they may be little, they are fierce!

 When is the best time of year to visit the penguins at Boulders Beach?

-Boulders Beach is open all year round and you can see the penguins regardless of season.
+Boulders Beach is open all year round.
 However, you should try to pick a sunny day so that you can chill there for a while, and avoid strong winds if you can.

-It was also a lot busier because it was the peak tourist season.
-If you’re visiting in the summer, I would recommend going on a weekday if you can, and trying to get there early in the morning or later on in the afternoon.
+If you’re visiting in the summer, I also would recommend going on a weekday if you can.
+Try to get there early in the morning if possible to avoid the crowds and beat the heat.

 If penguins aren’t enough for you, you can also see dassies at Boulders Beach, especially during the summer when they’re most active.